cryptoluxembourg/Binance-Referral-Code-Luxembourg/README.md

 The Binance referral code **47269192** is the current working code for Luxembourg in 2026.
 It provides a 20% lifetime discount on spot fees, 10% on futures, and up to $100 USDT in task-based welcome bonuses.
 Luxembourg residents have full access to Binance, including EUR deposits via SEPA, with the platform operating under the EU's MiCA transitional framework.

 🔗 **Register with the code applied:** [https://accounts.binance.com/register?ref=47269192](https://accounts.binance.com/register?ref=47269192)

-*Disclaimer: Cryptocurrency trading involves significant financial risk.
-The value of digital assets can fluctuate substantially, and you may lose part or all of your investment.
-This guide is provided for informational purposes only and does not constitute financial, tax, or legal advice.
-Always conduct your own research and consult a qualified professional before making investment decisions.
-Referral bonuses and fee discounts are subject to Binance's terms and conditions, which may change without prior notice.*